codeignition/codeignition.github.io/_drafts/2015-09-10-how-mongo-geo-near-saved-us.md

 {% include JB/setup %}
 This is a story of a experience with Redis-geo and Mongo-geo.

-There was a requirement to save location(latitue/longitude) for users and then query on that to get nearby users in a given radius.
+There was a requirement to save location (latitue/longitude) for users and then query on that to get nearby users in a given radius.
-The frequency of updates was around 1500~2000 requests per second.To match with that Frequency we decided to use <a href="http://redis.io/commands#geo">Redis-Geo</a>.
+The frequency of updates was around 1500~2000 requests per second.
+To match with that Frequency we decided to use [Redis-geo](http://redis.io/commands#geo).
 The query Frequency was also high along with the Updates.
 So we had set up cluster with 1 master to write and 2 salves to read from.
 The Updates rate was meeting up with the incoming rate, and slaves were handling the reads.
-Then We came to know about a <a href="https://groups.google.com/forum/#!topic/redis-db/w6zcOzVtPXg">issue</a> in Redis-Geo,that there is a problem with the sync for geo data and the fix will be in Redis version <a href="http://antirez.com/news/89">3.2</a>.
+Then We came to know about an [issue](https://groups.google.com/forum/#!topic/redis-db/w6zcOzVtPXg) in Redis-Geo, that there is a problem with the sync for geo data and the fix will be in Redis version [3.2](http://antirez.com/news/89).
 And the only temporary solution was to restart slaves, that was like force resync.

-But the data updates were so frequent that we had to restart salves every minute .
+But the data updates were so frequent that we had to restart salves every minute.
 This was a stop gap solution till we figure out something concrete.

-We decided to use  <a href="http://docs.mongodb.org/manual/reference/command/geoNear/">MongoDb-Geo-Near</a>.So we moved to mongo, Setup 1 master 2 salves environment To Handle the load and come near the redis performance we made certain enhancements
+We decided to use [MongoDb-Geo-Near](http://docs.mongodb.org/manual/reference/command/geoNear/).
+So we moved to mongo, Setup 1 master 2 salves environment To Handle the load and come near the redis performance we made certain enhancements

-One was Introducting  <a href="http://www.rabbitmq.com">Rabbitmq</a> ,thus queuuing up all the update requests, so not overloading Mongo and there is no chance of losing any requests.
+One was Introducting [Rabbitmq](http://www.rabbitmq.com), thus queuuing up all the update requests, so not overloading Mongo and there is no chance of losing any requests.

 Another Was moving mongo to a ram disk.
 Since our Data size was not large, this step was a major booster in performance.

 Finally Making the correct set of indexes and we are keeping up with the load now.The sync happens on time  and No more restarts.